 The applicant is also requesting to discharge the existing development agreement (Case 00762) and enter into a new development agreement on Block BH-2 (PIDs 00360560, 00430025, 00430017, 00429977, and 00430058).
 The existing agreement permits one apartment building with a maximum of 44 units, one 16,000 square foot commercial building, 12 townhouse units, and one single unit dwelling.
 The applicant is requesting the new development agreement permit one 16,000 square foot commercial building and four new single-unit dwellings in addition to one existing single-unit dwelling.

-Following the June 2019 Public Information Meeting further revisions to the development request were made.
-The applicant proposes to redistribute the existing density over both sites to allow the requested uses.
-Under the Bedford South Secondary Municipal Planning Strategy, Lot BH-1 has a total density of 42 persons and Lot BH-2 has a total density of 228 persons.
-Reallocating the overall density between the two sites requires amendments to the Municipal Planning Strategy to add residential uses to the permitted uses and increase density on Lot BH-1; and to allow the transfer density from Lot BH-2 to Lot BH-1 to ensure no additional density beyond what the existing Agreement allows.
-All other aspects of the original proposal remain as follows:
+The applicant proposes to redistribute the existing density between both Blocks to allow the requested uses.
+Under the Bedford South Secondary Municipal Planning Strategy, Block BH-1 has a total density of 42 persons and Block BH-2 has a total density of 228 persons.
+Reallocating the overall density between the two sites requires amendments to the Municipal Planning Strategy to add residential uses to the permitted uses and increase density on Block BH-1, and to allow the transfer density from Block BH-2 to Block BH-1 to ensure no additional density beyond what the existing Agreement allows.
+The major aspects of the proposal are as follows:

-• Access to underground parking of multiple unit residential building located at street level in side slope along Southgate Drive;
+- Access to underground parking located at street level along Southgate Drive.

-• A one storey, 16,000 square feet commercial building accessed from Bedford Highway on Lot BH-2;
+- A one-storey, 16,000 square feet commercial building accessed from Bedford Highway;

 The Development Plans (provided below) outline the development proposal in detail, and include information related to proposed site development, proposed building design, traffic impact statement and preliminary servicing schematics.